It's no secret that good things don't just happen by random, they require effort.

-When to use beard balm and knowing how to apply beard balm is vital in gaining its benefits.
+When to use beard balm and knowing how to apply beard balm is vital in gaining all the great beard balm benefits.

 We don't believe there is such a thing as a right or wrong time to use beard balm.

-There are experts who suggest the best time to use a beard balm is straight after you've had a shower.
-This is most likely due to the fact most people shower in hot water, which will dry your beard out, so applying the beard balm directly after, will help combat any dryness.
+That being said, we do believe the best time to use a beard balm is straight after you've had a shower.
+This is because most men shower in hot water, which tends to cause a dry beard, so applying the beard balm directly after, will help combat any dryness.

-Beard balm spreads better and absorb easier on a damp beard, so when you get out the shower and dry your beard using a towel, it is always a good idea, to leave your beard a little damp.
+Beard balm spreads better and is absorbed easier and quicker on a damp beard, so when you get out the shower and dry your beard, use a towel to dry it until it is slightly damp.

 It is also a good idea to comb your beard prior to applying beard products to your beard, as you'll want to remove any loose beard hairs, remove knots and de-tangle your beard.